Ukraine Tax Calculator (2026)

 What is the personal income tax rate in Ukraine?

 Ukraine has a flat personal income tax (PIT) rate of 18% on employment income.
-This is a single bracket that applies to all salary earners, making the tax system straightforward compared to progressive systems in other countries.
+This is a single tax bracket that applies to all resident employees, making the tax system straightforward compared to many other countries.

-Do I have to pay social contributions as an employee in Ukraine?
+Do I pay social contributions as an employee in Ukraine?

 Can I claim deductions to reduce my taxable income in Ukraine?